munificent/craftinginterpreters/book/classes.md

 someObject.someProperty = value;
 ```

-To keep grammar up to date, we extend rule for assignment to allow dotted
+In grammar land, we extend the rule for assignment to allow dotted identifiers
-identifiers on the left-hand side:
+on the left-hand side:

 ```lox
 assignment → ( call "." )?
 IDENTIFIER "=" assignment
            | logic_or;
 ```

-We don't need to explicitly allow a chain of setters.
-The reference to `call`
+Unlike getters, setters don't chain.
+The reference to `call` allows any high
-allows any high precedence expression before the last `.`, including a series of
+precedence expression before the last `.`, including a series of property
-other `.`, as in:
+accesses, as in:

 <img src="image/classes/setter.png" alt="breakfast.omelette.filling.meat = ham" />